grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 The second alternative is to use a TODO list functionality built-in into an IDE.
 Most IDEs, such as Visual Studio (and Resharper plugin has its own enhanced version), Xamarin Studio, IntelliJ or eclipse-based IDEs have such functionality.
 The rules are simple -- I insert special comments (e.q. `//TODO do something`) in the code and a special view in my IDE aggregates them for me, allowing me to navigate to each item later.
 This is my primary way of maintaining a TODO list, because:

 1. They don't force me to take my hands off my keyboard to add an item to the list.
-2. I can put a TODO item in a certain place in the code where is makes sense and then navigate back to it later with a click of a mouse.
+1. I can put a TODO item in a certain place in the code where is makes sense and then navigate back to it later with a click of a mouse.
 This, apart from other advantages, allows writing shorter notes than if I had to do it on paper.
 For example, a TODO item saying "TODO: what if it throws an exception?" looks out of place on a sheet of paper, but when added as a comment to my code in the right place, it's sufficient.
-3. Many TODO lists automatically add items for certain things that happen in the code.
-E.g. in C\#, when I'm yet to implement a method that was automatically generated the IDE, its body usually consists of a line that throws a `NotImplementedException` exception.
+1. Many TODO lists automatically add items for certain things that happen in the code.
+E.g. in C\#, when I'm yet to implement a method that was automatically generated by the IDE, its body usually consists of a line that throws a `NotImplementedException` exception.
 Guess what -- `NotImplementedException` occurences are added to the TODO list automatically, so I don't have to manually add items to the TODO list for implementing the methods where they occur.

 ![Resharper TODO Explorer docked as a window in Visual Studio 2015 IDE](images/TodoExplorer.PNG)

 The TODO list maintained in the source code has one minor drawback - we have to remember to clear the list when we finish working with it or we may end up pushing the TODO items to the source control repository along with the rest of the source code.
 Such leftover TODO items may accumulate in the code, effectively reducing the ability to navigate through the items that were only added by a specific developer.
 There are several strategies of dealing with this:

 1. For greenfield projects, I found it relatively easy to set up a static analysis check that runs when the code is built and doesn't allow the automatic build to pass unless all TODO items are removed.
 This helps ensure that whenever a change is pushed to a version control system, it's stripped of the unaddressed TODO items.
-2. In some other cases, it's possible to use a strategy of removing all TODO items from a project before starting working with it.
+1. In some other cases, it's possible to use a strategy of removing all TODO items from a project before starting working with it.
 Sometimes it may lead to conflicts between people when TODO items are used for something else than a TDD task list and someone for whatever reason wants them to stay in the code longer.
 Even though I'm of opinion that such cases of leaving TODO items for longer should be extremely rare at best, however, others may have different opinions.
-3. Most modern IDEs offer support markers other than `//TODO` for placing items on a TODO list, for example, `//BUG`.
+1. Most modern IDEs offer support markers other than `//TODO` for placing items on a TODO list, for example, `//BUG`.
 In such case, I can use the `//BUG` marker to mark just my items and then I can filter other items out based on that marker.
 Bug markers are commonly not intended to be left in the code, so it's much less risky for them to accumulate.
-4. As a last resort technique, I can usually define my own markers to be placed on TODO list and, again, use filters to see only the items that were defined by me (plus usually `NotImplementedException`s).
+1. As a last resort technique, I can usually define my own markers to be placed on TODO list and, again, use filters to see only the items that were defined by me (plus usually `NotImplementedException`s).

 ### TDD process expanded with a TODO list